Esri/arcade-expressions/popup/operating-hours.md

 //Specify the number of following days to return in the display var tot_days = 7

+//Specify if the date display is static (always starts on a specific day) var static = "False" //or "True"

+//Specify the 3 letter day of the week to start on.
+Only applies when Static is true var start_day = "Mon" //or "Tue", "Wed" etc.

 //Specify if the values are returned in Military or standard time var time_type="Standard" //"Military"

 //Specify if AM/PM will be shown.
 Only applies with Standard Time var AM_PM = "False" // "True"

-//Specify if the current status of will be shown var show_status = "True" // "False"
+//Specify if the current status of will be shown.
+Only applies if Static is False var show_status = "True" // "False"

 //Specify text to show if open.
 Only applies when current status is shown